LasToPe/HouseofCodeEvaluation/README.md

 - Upload images to chat room

 ## Documentation
-The House of Code Evaluation application is a chat room and messaging app built for android with Java using Android Studio.
+The House of Code Evaluation application is a chat room and messaging app built for android with Java.
 I have no prior experience with Android programming specifically, so please excuse any minor errors.
 The application uses Google Firebase for the data layer, which I also had no prior experience with.
 The project was built using Android Studio 3.5.2, testet on the Google Nexus 5X emulator as well as my personal phone a OnePlus 7 pro.